 Love, love, love my new Canon EOS 60D DSLR camera, my birthday present I bought for myself… a great gift for me after being working hard for so long!!!
-Also a gift for you because you will get to see more beautiful photos for the coming tutorials ;-).
-Plus this camera comes with HD video recording… I supposed video tutorial should be great for certain crafts if it won’t take up too long for displaying HD video across the net.
+Also, a gift for you because you will get to see more beautiful photos for the coming tutorials ;-).
+Plus, this camera comes with an HD video recording… I supposed video tutorials should be great for certain crafts if it won’t take too long to display HD video across the net.

-I have been saving to upgrade my camera from entry level to semi-pro since end of last year.
-Why Canon, and not Nikon, or Olympus or other brands?
-I bought my first Canon DSLR 2 years ago, and I am so used to the Canon menu functions & software, my choice will go back to Canon for the next level.
-Not only that I can use back the lens and accessories, I spend lesser time to learn and get use to this new image catcher (I would rather spend the learning time to do more crafts).
+I have been saving to upgrade my camera from entry-level to semi-pro since the end of last year.
+Why Canon, and not Nikon, Olympus, or other brands?
+I bought my first Canon DSLR 2 years ago, and I am so used to the Canon menu functions & software my choice will go back to Canon for the next level.
+Not only that I can use back the lens and accessories, but I also spend lesser time learning and getting used to this new image catcher (I would rather spend the learning time doing more crafts).

-The Canon f2.5 50mm macro, one of my favorite lenses to use with my new Canon 60D.
-With it, I can take sharp closed-up photos for the details I have made on the crafts.
+The Canon f2.5 50mm macro lens is one of my favorite lenses to use with my new Canon 60D.
+I can take sharp close-up photos of the details I have made on the crafts with it.

 Disclaimer: Please note that we may earn a commission if you purchase an item through the links above.
 It doesn’t change the price you pay and supports us in creating more craft projects for you!